-A public official (defined above, under § 10A.04) "who in the discharge of official duties would be required to take an action or make a decision that would substantially affect the official's financial interests or those of an associated business" in a manner greater than the effect on other members of the official's business classification, profession, or occupations must: (1) prepare a written statement describing the nature of the conflict of interest; (2) deliver copies of the statement to the official's immediate superior, if any; and (3) if a legislator, deliver a copy to the presiding officer.
-If time is too short for a written statement, the individual must orally disclose the conflict of interest.
+A public official (defined above, under § 10A.04) "who in the discharge of official duties would be required to take an action or make a decision that would substantially affect the official's financial interests or those of an associated business" in a manner greater than the effect on other members of the official's business classification, profession, or occupations, must: (1) prepare a written statement describing the nature of the conflict of interest; (2) deliver copies of the statement to the official's immediate superior, if any; and (3) if a legislator, deliver a copy to the presiding officer.
+If time is too short for a written statement, the individual must orally disclose the conflict of interest to the body of service.
 A member may request to be excused by the body from taking part in the action or decision; staff must be reassigned if possible.
-An individual who cannot or is not allowed to abstain must file a statement with the campaign finance and public disclosure board within a week.
+An individual who cannot or is not allowed to abstain must file a statement with the Campaign Finance and Public Disclosure Board within a week.

 "Associated business" means any group of two or more persons, besides the official's immediate family, that acts in concert and that compensates the official more than \$50 in a month, apart from expenses, or in which the official holds securities worth \$2,500 or more (§ 10A.01, subds.
-3, 4).
+5, 6).

-A public official may not accept from a lobbyist or principal (individual or entity that hires a lobbyist): money, real or personal property, or a service, loan, forgiveness of debt, or promise of future employment, unless the public official gives equal or greater value in return.
+A public official may not accept any of the following from a lobbyist or principal (individual or entity that hires a lobbyist): money, real or personal property, or a service, loan, forgiveness of debt, or promise of future employment, unless the public official gives equal or greater value in return.

-A public official may accept political contributions, services to assist in the performance of official duties, services of insignificant monetary value, a memento recognizing services in a specialty field or for a charity, a trinket or informational material of insignificant value, refreshments served because the individual appeared on a program, a gift given by a lobbyist/principal family member (unless given on behalf of someone who is not a family member), or an item received because of membership in a group, the majority of whose members are not officials.
+A public official may accept political contributions, services to assist in the performance of official duties, services of insignificant monetary value, a memento recognizing services in a specialty field or for a charity, a trinket costing \$5 or less, informational material of insignificant value, refreshments served because the individual appeared on a program, a gift given by a lobbyist/principal family member (unless given on behalf of someone who is not a family member), or an item received because of membership in a group, the majority of whose members are not officials.

 A public official (defined above, under § 10A.04) "who represents a client for a fee before any individual, board, commission, or agency that has rulemaking authority in a hearing conducted under chapter 14, shall disclose the official's participation in the action to the board within 14 days."
-Failure to disclose on time is punishable, after notice, by a late filing fee of \$5 per day up to \$100, beginning on the eleventh day after notice is sent.
+Failure to disclose on time is punishable, after notice, by a late filing fee of \$5 per day up to \$100, beginning on the eleventh day after notice is sent; failure to disclose after subsequent notices can result in up to a \$1,000 civil penalty.